 How Can You Detect Pegasus Spyware on Your Phone?

 Amnesty Tech, a division of Amnesty International, has released a toolkit that lets you scan your iPhone or Android device for Pegasus spyware.
 It only operates on a Mac or Linux OS, and is not a particularly user-friendly program.
-Here are the detailed instructions on how to install it and use it to analyze your phone.

 Unfortunately, for the average user, it’s nearly impossible to tell if Pegasus has infected your device.
 When nearly 1,400 phones were injected with Pegasus malware in a similar exploit to WhatsApp in 2019 (exploiting Whatsapp video calls) the only way users knew they had been affected was through an update from the messaging app.
 Facebook is currently pursuing legal action against the NSO Group over the incident.